Baltimore bridge ship’s black box recovered as victims’ identities begin to emerge

 Rescuers suspended their nearly full-day search for the missing individuals on Tuesday evening; the six missing men were presumed dead.

 The six construction workers were all employed by contractor Brawner Builders, authorities said.
-Brawner Builders employee Jesus Campos told The Baltimore Banner that the missing individuals are all men in their 30s and 40s — and all have spouses and children.
-“They are all hard-working, humble men,” he added.
+Brawner Builders employee Jesus Campos told The Baltimore Banner that the missing individuals are all men in their thirties and forties, and all have spouses and children.
+“They are all hardworking, humble men,” he added.

 Two of the missing men have since been identified: Miguel Luna, 49, and Maynor Yassir Suazo Sandoval, 38.